commonsguy/cwac-anddown/README.markdown

-The AAR artifact contains compiled binaries for ARM, ARM-v7a, and x86, so you do not need your own copy of the NDK, unless you need a MIPS edition.s
+The AAR artifact contains compiled binaries for ARM, ARM-v7a, and x86, so you do not need your own copy of the NDK, unless you need a MIPS edition.

 Usage
 -----